 This is an easy sewing tutorial to help you secure and hide your thread ends when topstitching.
-Not just when there’s a right and wrong side (and nobody cares about how bulky the finish is on a wrong side, right?)
-It’s for those projects where there are TWO RIGHT SIDES, both visible.
+Not just when there's a right and wrong side (and nobody cares about how bulky the finish is on the wrong side, right?)
+It's about how to finish sewing those projects where there are TWO RIGHT SIDES, both visible.

 How To Finish Sewing - Neat seam finish on both sides

 See how to finish sewing when you want no ugly thread tail visible on either side of your topstitching.
 Hidden below the surface!
 Invisible!